ZertoPublic/zerto-code-samples/README.md

 # Code Samples in this Repo:

+- [zvma-simple-list-vpgs.ps1](zvma-simple-list-vpgs.ps1) - PowerShell example of how to connect to ZVM Linux appliance using Keycloak token, then list VPGs of a Zerto site
-- [ZVML-simple-list-vpgs.ps1](ZVML-simple-list-vpgs.ps1) - Shows how to connect to ZVM Linux appliance using Keycloak token, then list VPGs of a Zerto site
+- [zvma-simple-list-vpgs.py](zvma-simple-list-vpgs.py) - Python 3.x example of how to connect to ZVM Linux appliance using Keycloak token, then list VPGs of a Zerto site